John 14:7-14

 Read the passage again, slowly.
 Consider how God has spoken to you and respond back to Him.
 You may want to consider how this passage is asking you to act differently.

+Jesus tells us today that we will do all of these things and more in his name.
 How on earth is this possible.
 How can we as mere humans do miracles?
 We do not have super powers, we are not gods.
-But Jesus said it is so, so we must sit up and pay attention.
-The answer is in the second part of this reading, He said “whatever you ask in my name I will do” this is how this is possible, through the power and mercy of the Lord.
-We see in acts that even the shadow of peter had the power to heal.
-This is not something that is special about peter, but rather the Lord using peter as a vessel to bring forth His healing salvation.
+But jesus said it is so, so we must sit up and pay attention.
+The answer is in the second part of this reading, he said “whatever you ask in my name I will do” this is how this is possible, through the power and mercy of the lord.

+Finally St. James said at the end of his Epistle: “My brothers, if anyone among you should stray from the truth and someone bring him back, he should know that whoever brings back a sinner from the error of his way will save his soul from death and will cover a multitude of sins.”
 This is what we are here on this world to do.
 Whether it is raising our families, working in church ministry, or standing up for the truth in our workplaces and communities, we are called to save souls and slay error.
-Allow the Lord to use your shadow to change peoples hearts, and convert their souls.
-There is no greater call, and there is no greater gift than to be a vessel of Gods mercy here on earth, and to be in the flow of Gods grace as He works miracles in this world.
+Allow the lord to use your shadow to change peoples hearts, and convert their souls.
+There is no greater call, and there is no greater gift than to be a vessel of gods mercy and to be in the flow of gods grace as it works in this world.

 Contemplatio (Contemplating)